RelationalAI/rai-test-julia/README.md

 Enables developers to run tests using the RelationalAI SDK for Julia.

+RAITest requires a configuration file to use the RAI Julia SDK.
+Documentation for this can be found at https://docs.relational.ai/rkgms/sdk/julia-sdk

 Using a user specified engine to test with
 ```